ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 Quite generally in modern society, projected images are the form in which human individuality is recognised and acknowledged.

-This started developing with industrial mirrors around 1850, when our self-image rose from the murky depths of reflections in water to a vivid practical everyday experience of self-reflection.
+This took form with industrial mirrors around 1850, when our common self-image rose from the murky depths of reflections in water to a vivid practical everyday experience of self-reflection.
 And a century later we could record and pre-record our reflected image.

 It's so normal that we don't notice but television through to social media, are abstract images.
 They are projections on a screen.

 What we're looking at, listening to, and understanding, is a representation of reality which is continually becoming more abstract.
-And it's only trying to replicate reality as sensed by focusing.
+And at best it only replicates reality as sensed by focusing.

 In 2011 image filtering (to show what you would look like if you were the opposite sex, or another species, or with perfect make-up), started on Snapchat and Instagram.
-And now AI is creating a new range of surreal pictures and music in an abstract reality which is even more fascinating and enticing.
+In 2024, AI started producing its images of surreal human identity.

 We're setting ourselves up to live in a focused and abstract tunnel vision world.

-And again the point is, we accept it even if we don't like it, we accept this is happening and think there's nothing we can do about it... and there is nothing we can do from a focused perspective.
+And again the point is, we accept it even if we don't like it, we accept this is happening and think there's nothing we can do about it – and apart from years of discipline with body awareness exercises, such as the internal taste of our own bodies – there is little that we can do by focusing.

 Image Worship

-And this is happening because focusing needs focal points, and individuals need relationships to feel whole.
+And this is all happening because focusing needs focal points, and individuals need relationships to feel whole.

 There are a fascinating variety of psychological conditions which this generates; and we could spend centuries analysing all the curiosities.